matthieuEv/Wave-function-collapse-js/README.md

 ﻿# Wave-function-collapse-js
- I'm trying to do some wave function collapse in js
+ This is my first wave function collapse I did for fun, and because it looks great.

  Enjoy ;)